Bet £10, Get £10 - BETDAQ

 That’s why I created this article.
 To help you understand and get to grips with short and long odds to help you with your betting strategy.

-Whilst you may not come across these terms on a daily basis, it’s still good to know exactly what they mean so you’re not confused when you next see them.
+Whilst you may not come across these terms on a daily basis, it’s still good to know exactly what they mean so you’re not confused when they do pop up.

-Short and long odds are terms used to describe the likelihood of an outcome.
+Short and long odds are terms used to describe the probability of an outcome.

 • Short odds refer to outcomes that are likely to happen.